nftstorage/carbites/README.md

 The API is the same as for [`CarJoiner`](#class-carjoiner).

+## Releasing

+You can publish to by either running npm publish in the dist directory or using `npm run publish`.

 ## Contribute

 Feel free to dive in!
 [Open an issue](https://github.com/alanshaw/carbites/issues/new) or submit PRs.